-java.lang.Object javax.realtime.MemoryArea javax.realtime.ImmortalPhysicalMemory
+java.lang.Object MemoryArea ImmortalPhysicalMemory

 An instance of ImmortalPhysicalMemory allows objects to be allocated from a range of physical memory with particular attributes, determined by their memory type.
-This memory area has the same restrictive set of assignment rules as

-ImmortalMemory122 memory areas, and may be used in any execution context where ImmortalMemory is appropriate.
+This memory area has the same restrictive set of assignment rules as ImmortalMemory124 memory areas, and may be used in any execution context where ImmortalMemory is appropriate.